Community research report

 Community expectations are constantly evolving too and this extends beyond mainstream consumer purchasing decisions to much broader questions about how industries conduct themselves.

 In response to this dynamic, Australian Eggs approached the CSIRO to conduct a large-scale, comprehensive research program.
-It’s expected the research will provide the egg industry with a better understanding of community attitudes and communities with a better understanding of the egg industry.
+The research was intended to provide the egg industry with a better understanding of community attitudes and communities with a better understanding of the egg industry.

 Timeline of activity

-The process is being driven by Australian Eggs but the research is being conducted independently by the CSIRO.
+The process is being driven by Australian Eggs but the research was conducted independently by the CSIRO.
 Put simply, the CSIRO does the research and the egg industry decides what to do with it.

 The community is the Australian public.
-The process will explore community views on egg industry issues through a statistically representative sample of 5,000 people as well as an ‘open call’ to participate for anyone that is interested.
+The process explored community views on egg industry issues through a statistically representative sample of 5,500 people as well as an ‘open call’ to participate for anyone that was interested.

-Australia’s leading science agency will conduct the research by engaging with stakeholders directly, collecting survey data, analysing it and providing it to Australian Eggs in a useable format.
-While the CSIRO will be paid by Australian Eggs to conduct the research, the CSIRO governance structure protects research integrity and the independence of its science outputs.
+Australia’s leading science agency conducted the research by engaging with stakeholders directly, collecting survey data, analysing it and providing it to Australian Eggs in a useable format.
+While the CSIRO is being paid by Australian Eggs to conduct the research, the CSIRO governance structure protects research integrity and the independence of its science outputs.

 Australian Eggs is the research and development corporation for the egg industry and it will support the CSIRO by providing information about the industry and making the research outputs publicly available.
 After the work of the CSIRO is completed, Australian Eggs will engage with industry stakeholders to ensure the Sustainability Framework Report has their input.